 The Diploma of Practical Theology - Advanced Level is awarded to those who successfully complete the 30 credit hour course titled "Be Successful In Your Ministry II."
 Prerequisites for this program are a high school diploma or the equivalent, and 30 earned, transferable, theological credits.
-Students without a high school diploma may take the course for personal enrichment, without credit.
+Students without a high school diploma may take the course for personal enrichment, without college credit.
 Subjects covered include the following:

-Introduction to Old Testament - BS 201Introduction to Theology - CD 201Introduction to New Testament - BS 202Survey of Christian Education - CE 201Survey of Church History - CH 201Worship - MI 201Introduction to Ethics - CP 210Introduction to Pastoral Administration - PA 201Christian Psychology - CC 201Christian Counseling - CC 210
+Introduction to Old Testament - BS 201 Introduction to New Testament - BS 202 Survey of Church History - CH 201 Introduction to Ethics - CP 210 Christian Psychology - CC 201 Introduction to Theology - CD 201 Survey of Christian Education - CE 201 Worship - MI 201 Introduction to Pastoral Administration - PA 201 Christian Counseling - CC 210